CommE2E/comm/docs/dev_environment.md

 GRANT ALL ON comm.* TO comm@localhost;
 ```

-You can now exit the MySQL console using Ctrl+D.
+You can now exit the MariaDB console using Ctrl+D.

 ## TablePlus

-Feel free to use a MySQL administration platform that you’re comfortable with.
+Feel free to use any MariaDB administration platform that you’re comfortable with.
 PHP was deprecated in macOS 12 (Monterey), leading many of us to switch to [TablePlus](https://tableplus.com/).

 After installing TablePlus, you need to open a new connection.
 After opening TablePlus, click the “Create a new connection” text at the bottom of the window that appears.

 - Alternatively, you can navigate through Connection → New... in the menu at the top of the display.

-Choose MySQL from the database options that appear.
+Choose MariaDB from the database options that appear.
 You’ll be prompted for:

 - Name (Comm)
 - Host (localhost)
 - Port (3306 by default)
 - User (comm)
-- Password (the one you made when initializing the MySQL server in the previous step)
+- Password (the one you made when initializing the MariaDB server in the previous step)

 ## Android Emulator